RRF / About

 About the Foundation

-Who built this and why.
+Who built this and why

 Origin

 This started with a robot called OpenCastor Bob — a Raspberry Pi 5 running a navigation stack with a Hailo-8 NPU and an OAK-D camera.
 When Bob needed to identify itself to other systems and be registered somewhere, it became clear there was nowhere independent to register it.
+OpenCastor is the open-source RCAN runtime that powers robots like Bob.

 Building the registration system led to the RCAN protocol specification — a structured way for robots to communicate identity, announce capabilities, and participate in federated swarms.
 But a protocol without governance is just a spec.